Perfect bidder collusion through bribe and request: The model

-We focus on pure strategy separating equilibria.
-So both bidders use pure strategies whenever they are supposed to take the move.
-We assume that if bidder 2 rejects the proposal then both bidders bid truthfully in the second-price auction since it is a weakly dominant strategy.
+We assume that if bidder 2 rejects the proposal, then both bidders bid truthfully in the second-price auction since it is a weakly dominant strategy in the auction.

 We let $b(v_1)$ and $ r(v_1)$ be the bribing and requesting functions in an equilibrium.
-One immediate observation of our model is that if $\underline v_1\ge\bar v_2 $, then there always exists a separating equilibrium in which $b(v_1)=0$ and $r(v_1)=v_1$.
-In the equilibrium, all types of bidder 2 accepts the zero bribe and bidder 1 realizes his valuation.\footnote{The single-option model in ES shares the same equilibrium in this case, i.e., $b(v_1)=0$ for all $v$.} Hence, below we focus on the non-trivial case of $\underline v_1<\bar v_2$.
+An immediate observation of our model is that if $\underline v_1\ge\bar v_2 $, there always exists a separating equilibrium in which $b(v_1)=0$ and $r(v_1)=v_1$.
+In the equilibrium, all types of bidder 2 accepts the zero bribe and bidder 1 realizes his valuation.\footnote{The single-option model in ES shares the same equilibrium in this case, i.e., $b(v_1)=0$ for all $v$. } Hence, below we focus on the nontrivial case of $\underline v_1<\bar v_2$.